pdwetz/KindleBookHelper/README.md

 - book-title.html.
 Html document that has all content.
 - poetry.css.
 Stylesheet used by book.

-## Assumptions
+## Usage
-- JSON file is provided (location set via application config file)
+- -f JSON file with book metadata (required)
-- The first line is the name of the poem
+- -e Text marking the end of each poem (optional; defaults to "[END]")
+- -p If provided, pauses the application after running (useful if running within an IDE)

+## Notes
-- Each stanza is separated by a line break
+- Program assumes that the first line is the name of the poem and that each stanza is separated by a line break
-- Each poem is separated by "[END]" text
 - A unique identifier Id field will be generated on first run; be sure to clear it if re-using json for additional books.
 - CSS is initially pulled from the application DLL.
 It will not override it, so you can edit the file freely.

 ## Examples

-### JSON config file
+### Book Metadata

 ```json
 {